tildearrow/kwin-lowlatency/README.md

   - if none of these options solve any problems, please open a bug report. thanks.

 # misc/FAQ

+> I can't build it and it fails on the class ScreenLocker::KSldApp has no member named 'setWaylandFd'

+update Plasma to 5.19 before building. this might include going back to vanilla KWin for the purpose of building the package.

 > what's this "Paint cursor" effect in Desktop Effects?